AcademySoftwareFoundation/MaterialX/documents/Specification/inprog_v1.39/MaterialX.Specification.md

 * **`modulo`**: the remaining fraction after dividing an incoming float/color/vector by a value and subtracting the integer portion.
 Modulo always returns a non-negative result, matching the interpretation of the GLSL and OSL `mod()` function (not `fmod()`).
     * `in1` (float or color<em>N</em> or vector<em>N</em>): the value or nodename for the primary input
-    * `in2` (same type as `in1` or float): the modulo value or nodename to divide by, cannot be 0 in any channel; default is 1.0 in all channels
+    * `in2` (same type as `in1` or float): the modulo value or nodename to divide by, cannot be 0 in any channel; default is 1.0 in all channels, which effectively returns the fractional part of a float value

 * **`absval`**: the per-channel absolute value of the incoming float/color/vector.
     * `in` (float or color<em>N</em> or vector<em>N</em>): the input value or nodename